jintonic/jintonic.github.io/teaching/flip/index.md

   - processing raw material alone is easier than solving problems alone
   - speed of processing is controlled by students themselves
   - no need to take notes
+  - good for students who do not understand English well
 - students do "homework" in class
   - teachers help students to solve problems in class
   - students can help each other